-We unify different tasks from different languages by reformulating different NLP tasks as a sequence to sequence problem~\cite{sutskeverVL14seq2seq,bahdanauCB14mt} so that they can be connected by one pre-trained language model (mT5 \cite{linting2021mt5}) that also adopts a sequence-to-sequence training objective.
-Fig.~\ref{fig:model_framework} illustrates the overview of the proposed framework.
+We unify different tasks from different languages by reformulating each NLP task as a sequence-to-sequence problem~\cite{sutskeverVL14seq2seq,bahdanauCB14mt} so that they can be connected by a multilingual pre-trained language model (e.g., mT5 \cite{linting2021mt5}) that also adopts a sequence-to-sequence training objective.
+Fig.~\ref{fig:model_framework} shows the overview of our proposed framework.
 Each sample from different tasks will be re-formatted as a (\textit{prompt}, \textit{answer}) pair using pre-defined \textit{templates} and then be fed into a multilingual pre-trained language model.